Natturajavu: Plot

 Pulikkattil Charlie is a nasrani from Travancore, who has struggled hard to take care of his business empire after the death of his father Pulikkattil Mathachan.
-Charlie's father was a ruthless feudal landlord, who during his lifetime had done several heinous crimes.
+Charlie's father was a ruthless feudal landlord, who, during his lifetime, had done several heinous crimes.
 Charlie is now helping all those who had once suffered from the hands of his father.

-Mani Kuttan, the son of an iron smith burned to death by Mathachan for demanding title deed rights of land is brought up by Charlie as a loving younger brother and a trusted confidant.
-After suffering a small injury as part of a squabble with Antappan, Manikuttan emotionally recollects witnessing as a child the dreadful killing of his parents by Mathachan with Charlie at night.
+Mani Kuttan, the son of an ironsmith burned to death by Mathachan for demanding title deed proving his rights on land ownership, is brought up by Charlie as a loving younger brother and a trusted confidant.
+After suffering a small injury as part of a squabble with Antappan, Manikuttan emotionally recollects witnessing, as a child, the dreadful killing of his parents by Mathachan at night.

 Charlie is married to a girl named Maya, whose family was annihilated by his father using trained wild dogs, barring her brother Karnan.
-As retribution, Pulikkattil Mathachan was brutally stabbed to death by Karnan, exacting his revenge eight years ago at a hillock.
+As retribution, Pulikkattil Mathachan was brutally stabbed to death by Karnan, exacting his revenge, eight years before.
 While being captured by the police after the murder, Karnan vowed to eliminate the remaining heir of the Pulikkattil family, thus specifying his intention to kill Charlie.
 For the murder of Mathachan, Karnan is imprisoned for eight years.

 Though being a Hindu, Maya is looked after lovingly by Charlie and she too loves him very much.
 The couple have a toddler son too.
 Karnan is unaware of the fact that his sister is married to Charlie.
-Later, he realizes that Charlie is a good hearted person and gives up revenge and apologizes to Charlie.
+Later, he realizes that Charlie is a goodhearted person and gives up revenge and apologizes to Charlie.